bot-by/slf4j-aws-lambda/readme.md

 No, it isn't.
 This implementation supports MDC to print out **AWS request ID** in start of every logging record.
 This implementation supports Markers too.

+And last point: it resolves the [CRLF issue](https://twitter.com/ben11kehoe/status/1264597451010433025), you don't have to prepare logging messages and stacktraces to log them on CloudWatch Logs.

 The sample code, see the folder **[example](example)** :

 ```java